akash-network/docs/whitepapers/akt/source/01-intro.md

 ### Take Rate

-For every successful lease created, a portion of the lease amount (*Take Fee*) goes to a *Take Income Pool*.
+For every successful lease, a portion of the lease amount (*Take Fee*) goes to a *Take Income Pool*.
 The Take income is later distributed to stakers based on their stake weight (amount stake and lock up).
 The *Take Rate* depends on currency used for settlement.
 The proposed rates at Genesis when using AKT is 10% and 20% when any other currencies are used.
 The *Take Rate* parameters is subject to community consensus managed by the governance.